AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 - **Lock Crafting** can lock the provider under various redstone conditions, or until the result of the previous craft is inserted into that specific pattern provider.
 - The provider can be shown or hidden on <ItemLink id="pattern_access_terminal" />s.

+# Priority

+Priorities can be set by clicking the wrench in the top-right of the GUI.
+In the case of several [patterns](patterns.md) for the same item, patterns in providers with higher priority will be used over patterns in providers with lower priority, unless the network does not have the ingredients for the higher priority pattern.

 # Recipe